“Comparison is the thief of joy,” said Buddha.

 The good news is that we can overcome comparison and the illusion of competition it creates.

 1. Use your energy focusing on what you have, not on what others have.
 Write a gratitude list and thank the universe for every line.

 Remember, the universe is abundant and wants you to have all that you want.
-You block the flow of opportunity, creation and miracles when we focus on other people and resent their accomplishments.
-Use your energy to think of ways to become your best and highest self.
-Claim your joy by kicking comparison to the curb and focusing on what matters: you!
+You block the flow of opportunity, creation, and miracles when you focus on other people and resent their accomplishments.
+Instead of comparing, use your energy to think of ways to become your best and highest self.
+Claim your joy by kicking comparison to the curb and focusing on what matters: you.